 - Note: high school courses that have an articulation agreement with Century College will be accepted as transfer to Century College and must be documented.
-Check with your high school instructor or the Century College DARS office to be sure the course is articulated at the college at which you intend to enroll.
+Check with your high school instructor or the Century College Transfer Student Services office to be sure the course is articulated at the college at which you intend to enroll.

-- Earn a course grade of A, B, or C in each articulated course.
+- The high school grade must be A, B, or in some cases C in the course.

 Transfer CTE Credit from Century College